go-juicedev/juice-doc-en/source/index.rst

             fmt.Println(err)
             return
         }
+        defer engine.Close()

         message, err := juice.NewGenericManager[string](engine).Object(HelloWorld).QueryContext(context.Background(), nil)
         if err != nil {
             fmt.Println(err)
             return
         }
         fmt.Println(message)
     }

 .. attention::

     Note: Although `juice` does not rely on third-party libraries, it does require a database driver.
 For example, if you want to use MySQL, you need to install `github.com/go-sql-driver/mysql` first.

     If you encounter errors, it might be because your database is not running, or there is a mistake in your database configuration.
 Check your database configuration is correct.

 3. Run the code